 Expensive and seasonal, avocados are a fickle fruit.
 Barham Avocados offers a monthly pesticide-free alternative to the supermarket.
 Grown on an 800-hectare property on the banks of the Murray River, four varieties of avocado are picked, packed and shipped all within 24 hours every month.
 Available in packs of six ($3.80 each), 12 ($3.50 each), or – for the real enthusiast – 10 kilograms ($2.30 each), this subscription can save you money and deliver the fresh, creamy harvest at your convenience.

 Ever thought your workplace too drab?
-Look no further than Daily Blooms, a Melbourne-based service that delivers freshly cut flowers sourced from Victorian growers as part of a weekly, fortnightly or monthly subscription.
-Starting at $28 a week, you’ll never have to stare at a blank wall again.
+Look no further than My Flower Man, a Sydney-based service that delivers freshly cut (and mostly native) flower arrangements around the city every Friday.
+Starting at $50 a week, you’ll never have to stare at a blank wall again.

 Bruny Island Cheese Club